dixslyf/topic-modeling-of-tweets-on-chatgpt/report/report.typ

 = Results

-There is a total of 74 topics from the BERTopic model.
-The topics are visualised in a two-dimensional space using an intertopic distance map~(#text(hyphenate: false)[@fig-intertopic-dist]).
+The BERTopic model identified a total of 74 topics, which are visualised in a two-dimensional intertopic distance map~(#text(hyphenate: false)[@fig-intertopic-dist]).
-Each bubble corresponds to a topic, and the radius represents the topic's prevalence.
+Each bubble in the map represents a topic, with its size indicating the topic’s prevalence.
-Similar topics will be closer to each other.
+Topics located closer together are more similar to each other.
-At a glance, it is clear many topics overlap, indicating similarity.
+It is clear that many topics overlap, a result of the hierarchical clustering performed by HDBSCAN.
-This can be explained by the use of HDBSCAN, which leads to hierarchical topics.
-Indeed, a topic similarity matrix (@fig-similarity-matrix) shows high similarity between many topics.
+This hierarchical clustering is also evident from the high similarity between many topics, as shown in the topic similarity matrix (@fig-similarity-matrix).
-Additionally, @fig-intertopic-dist shows there are roughly 10 main clusters of topics.
+Additionally, @fig-intertopic-dist illustrates approximately ten primary clusters of topics.
-Although out of scope for this report, in future, it may be worthwhile to explore the reduction of the number of topics to 10.

-#figure(
+Although a reduction to ten topics could be beneficial for further analysis, this approach is beyond the current report’s scope.

+#grid(
+  columns: 2,
+  align: center + bottom,
+  [#figure(
-  caption: [Intertopic distance map], rect(image("graphics/intertopic-distance.png", width: 60%)), ) <fig-intertopic-dist>
+    caption: [Intertopic distance map],

-#figure(
+    rect(image("graphics/intertopic-distance.png", width: 85%)),
+  ) <fig-intertopic-dist>],
+  [#figure(
-  caption: [Topic similarity matrix], image("graphics/similarity-matrix.png", width: 80%), ) <fig-similarity-matrix>
+    caption: [Topic similarity matrix],
+    image("graphics/similarity-matrix.png", width: 90%),
+  ) <fig-similarity-matrix>],
+)

-@fig-topic-word-scores shows the terms with the highest c-TF-IDF scores for the 10 most frequent topics.
+@fig-topic-word-scores shows the terms with the highest c-TF-IDF scores for the ten most frequent topics, while @fig-wordclouds provides a wordcloud representation of these terms, with larger words indicating higher scores.
-@fig-wordclouds conveys information similar to @fig-topic-word-scores by representing the terms as a word cloud, where larger words have higher c-TF-IDF scores.
 The topics are ordered by their prevalence (i.e., Topic 0 is the most common).

-Topic 0 appears to be about artificial intelligence~(AI).
-In a sense, the topic of AI is expected to be the most common since ChatGPT is an AI tool.
-Unfortunately, this is uninsightful.
+Topic 0, unsurprisingly, focuses on AI, reflecting the nature of ChatGPT.
+However, this topic's insights are somewhat superficial due to its generality.
-Topic 1 has rather disjointed terms — the presence of "gpt3", "essay", and "teacher" suggest education, while "programming" adds a tech angle.
+Topic 1 has somewhat disjointed terms —
-The inclusion of the Telugu language could represent regional discussions or multilingual features.
+"essay" and "teacher" suggest an educational context, but "programming" introduces a technological aspect and "telugu" hints at regional or multilingual discussions.
+It is not clear what the topic represents.

 #figure(
-  caption: [Topic word scores for the 10 most frequent topics], image("graphics/topic-word-scores.png"),
+  caption: [Topic word scores for the 10 most frequent topics], image("graphics/topic-word-scores.png", width: 90%),
+  placement: auto,
 ) <fig-topic-word-scores>

-Topic 2, on the other hand, is seemingly about search engine optimisation~(SEO) and suggests that users are exploring how AI tools like ChatGPT can be leveraged in the digital marketing space.
+By contrast, Topic 2 addresses search engine optimisation~(SEO) and suggests that users are exploring how AI tools like ChatGPT can be leveraged in digital marketing.
-This indicates a growing interest in using AI to enhance online visibility and content strategies, and, indeed, several works have explored the application of ChatGPT to search engines, such as @shen_chatgpt_2024 and @cutler_chatgpt_2023.
+This aligns with the increasing interest in using AI to enhance online visibility and content strategies, as evidenced by related studies @shen_chatgpt_2024 @cutler_chatgpt_2023.
-Topic 9 may also be about SEO, but appears less coherent.
+Topic 9 also appears to be related to SEO but is less coherent in its representation.

+Topics 3, 7 and 8 clearly revolve around education,
-Topic 3 is clearly about education, as are topics 7 and 8, indicating that ChatGPT is actively discussed as a tool for learning and teaching.
+indicating that ChatGPT is actively discussed as a tool for learning and teaching.
-This suggests that AI is becoming increasingly influential in educational settings, potentially transforming how students access information, complete assignments and interact with educational content.
+This suggests that a growing influence of AI in educational settings, potentially transforming how students access information, complete assignments, and interact with educational content.
-However, integrating AI into education also raises questions about academic integrity;
-some of these issues are discussed in @cotton_chatting_2024.
+However, integrating AI into education also raises concerns about academic integrity, a topic discussed in @cotton_chatting_2024.

-The less common topics are broad, ranging from medicine, cybersecurity, mathematics, stocks to employment.
+The less prevalent topics span a range of fields, including medicine, cybersecurity, mathematics, stocks and employment.
-This diversity indicates that ChatGPT's influence extends across various fields, with users exploring its potential applications in both specialized and general areas.
-These discussions reflect the growing recognition of AI's versatility and its potential impact on a wide range of professional and practical domains.
+This diversity highlights the extensive influence of ChatGPT across various sectors and the growing recognition of AI’s versatility and its potential impact on both specialised and general domains.

 #figure(
   caption: [Word clouds for the 10 most frequent topics],